This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

 - Rainbow trout is a good substitute for salmon.

-- Sometimes I substitute chopped fresh basil for parsley or cilantro.
+- Sometimes, I substitute chopped fresh basil for parsley or cilantro.

-Making this spicy fish stew is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 - You start by cooking garlic and spices in some olive oil.
 Cook briefly, just until fragrant.
 (Photos 1-2).